The Ultimate South African Christmas Shopping List

 It wouldn’t be a South African Christmas without a gorgeous gammon, now would it?

-Recipe for Pomegranate Gammon with Za’atar Roasted Radishes
+Enjoy this Pomegranate Gammon with Za’atar Roasted Radishes.

 Ideal Milk

-If not there’s enough to spare, add a dash of me to your coffee and give yourself a break in between Christmas cooking.
+If there’s enough to spare, add a dash of it to your coffee and give yourself a break in between Christmas cooking.

 Leg of lamb